My Birthstone

-About April's Birthstone
+About April's Birthstone: The Diamond

 The word "diamond" comes from the Greek word "adamas," meaning "invincible" or "unbreakable," which perfectly describes this extraordinary gemstone's durability.
 Diamonds have been treasured for thousands of years, not only for their incomparable beauty but also for their symbolic meaning of eternal love and commitment.